starenka/mailjetv3/README.md

 #### Using pagination

-Pagination can be used when API returns Data as array type.
-There is 2 options: `limit` and `offset`.
-You can find such request example [here](https://dev.mailjet.com/email/reference/contacts/contact/#v3_get_contact).
+Some requests (for example [GET /contact](https://dev.mailjet.com/email/reference/contacts/contact/#v3_get_contact)) has `limit` and `offset` query string parameters.
+These parameters could be used for pagination.
+`limit` `int` Limit the response to a select number of returned objects.
+Default value: `10`.
+Maximum value: `1000` `offset` `int` Retrieve a list of objects starting from a certain offset.
+Combine this query parameter with Limit to retrieve a specific section of the list of objects.
+Default value: `0`
-Next example returns 40 contacts starting from 50 record:
+Next example returns 40 contacts starting from 51th record:

 ```python
 import os